frePPLe/frepple/contrib/django/README.txt

       >> execfile('execute/create.py')
       >> erase_model()
       >> create_model(1000,100,10)     <-- Pretty big model!!!
+- For deployment on a production environment: don't use the development server, but see the django documentation on how to deploy using apache (with mod_python or fastcgi module)

 For more detailed information please look at the django documentation on http://www.djangoproject.com